amandamaurell/amandamaurell/README.md

-🔭 I’m currently working on the co2go project.
+🔭 I’m currently contribuiting on the co2go project.

 🌱 I’m currently learning about eo-learn and geopandas.